-- It is probable that PRNP gene is of paramount importance for the determination of the size of the cattle to human species barrier; this size is not known but the Scientific Steering Committee recommends that for risk assessments of human exposure to potentially BSE contaminated products, a species barrier of about 1 should be considered as a worst case scenario1 and that, in risk assessments, the range from 1 to 10.000 is considered.
-The latter order of magnitude would imply that the minimal infectious dose value(s) considered/accepted to be valid for intraspecies transmission of BSE would also apply for humans. - Exposure to tissues from species known to be "naturally" infected by BSE agent is critical and the factor of most significance is likely to be the dose although no predictions can be made of the outcome as there are major uncertainties about the infectiveness of animal-derived TSE agents for humans.
-As repeatedly stated in several of the SSC opinions, tissues known to harbour high infectivity are to be excluded human and animal food chain in all regions where there is a BSE risk - The minimum infectious dose of BSE agent for humans is not known.
+- It is probable that PRNP gene is of paramount importance for the determination of the size of the cattle to human species barrier; this size is not known but the Scientific Steering Committee recommends that for risk assessments of human exposure to potentially BSE contaminated products, the assumption of a worst case scenario1 considering no (=1) barrier should be included.
+In risk assessments, the range from 1 to 10.000 should be considered although available evidence indicates that values greater than 1 are likely to be more realistic.
+The worst case scenario would imply that the minimal infectious dose value(s) considered/accepted to be valid for intraspecies transmission of BSE would also apply for humans. - Exposure to tissues from species known to be "naturally" infected by BSE agent is critical and the factor of most significance is likely to be the dose although no predictions can be made of the outcome as there are major uncertainties about the infectiveness of animal-derived TSE agents for humans.
+As repeatedly stated in several of the SSC opinions, tissues known to harbour high infectivity are to be excluded human and animal food chain in all regions where there is a BSE risk. - The minimum infectious dose of BSE agent for humans is not known.
 There are several possible approaches to the calculation of the relative efficiency of different routes of infection, and hence to calculate an estimate of the effective titre of cattle tissue orally delivered to humans.
 Overall these various approaches yield highest estimated values from 101 to 103 ID50/g cattle oral doses from a brain from a clinically affected animal.
-The higher value may represent a worst case scenario if the oral route is more efficient than experimental data suggest and if a particularly high titre of infected brain is sampled.
-The possibility that such a high dose might be encountered
+The higher value may represent a worst case scenario if the oral route is more efficient than experimental data suggest and if a particularly high